Iranian Jews: Under Darius the Great

-Under Ahasuerus
+Under Ahasuerus (Bible)

-According to the Book of Esther, in the Tanakh, Haman was an Agagite noble and vizier of the empire under Persian King Ahasuerus, generally identified as Xerxes the Great (son of Darius the Great) in the 6th century BCE.
+According to the Book of Esther, in the Tanakh, Haman was an Agagite noble and vizier of the empire under Persian King Ahasuerus, generally identified as Xerxes the Great (son of Darius the Great) in the 6th century BC.
 According to the story, Haman and his wife Zeresh instigated a plot to kill all the Jews of ancient Persia.
 The plot was foiled by Queen Esther, the Jewish Queen of Persia.
 As a result, Ahasuerus ordered the hanging of Haman and his ten sons.
 The events of the Book of Esther are celebrated as the holiday of Purim.

-Parthian period
+Parthian period (247 BC – 224 AD)

 Jewish sources contain no mention of the Parthian influence; "Parthia" does not appear in the texts.
 The Armenian prince Sanatroces, of the royal house of the Arsacides, is mentioned in the "Small Chronicle" as one of the successors (diadochoi) of Alexander.
 Among other Asiatic princes, the Roman rescript in favor of the Jews reached Arsaces as well (I Macc. xv.
 22); it is not, however, specified which Arsaces.
-Not long after this, the Partho-Babylonian country was trodden by the army of a Jewish prince; the Syrian king, Antiochus Sidetes, marched, in company with Hyrcanus I., against the Parthians; and when the allied armies defeated the Parthians (129 BCE) at the Great Zab (Lycus), the king ordered a halt of two days on account of the Jewish Sabbath and Feast of Weeks.
-In 40 BCE the Jewish puppet-king, Hyrcanus II., fell into the hands of the Parthians, who, according to their custom, cut off his ears in order to render him unfit for rulership.
+Not long after this, the Partho-Babylonian country was trodden by the army of a Jewish prince; the Syrian king, Antiochus Sidetes, marched, in company with Hyrcanus I, against the Parthians; and when the allied armies defeated the Parthians (129 BC) at the Great Zab (Lycus), the king ordered a halt of two days on account of the Jewish Sabbath and Feast of Weeks.
+In 40 BC the Jewish puppet-king, Hyrcanus II, fell into the hands of the Parthians, who, according to their custom, cut off his ears in order to render him unfit for rulership.
 The Jews of Babylonia, it seems, had the intention of founding a high-priesthood for the exiled Hyrcanus, which they would have made quite independent of the Land of Israel.
 But the reverse was to come about: the Judeans received a Babylonian, Ananel by name, as their high priest, which indicates the importance enjoyed by the Jews of Babylonia.